February 20, 2024

 The conflict in Gaza

 Associate Professor Markus Wagner can provide commentary on the conflict in Gaza.
 Associate Professor Wagner is an expert in international law and former clerk at the Supreme Court of Israel for then-President Aharon Barak.
 He is the Director of the Transnational Law and Policy Centre at UOW.
-His research and teaching are in the areas of international and comparative law.
+His research and teaching is in the areas of international and comparative law.
 During his former position on the Supreme Court, Professor Wagner has witnessed first-hand the complexities of the situation in the Middle East and dealt with similar questions that the current outbreak of violence raises.

 UOW academics exercise academic freedom by providing expert commentary, opinion and analysis on a range of ongoing social issues and current affairs.
 This expert commentary reflects the views of those individual academics and does not necessarily reflect the views or policy positions of the University of Wollongong.